 At the start of the year, the Faculty holds two meetings: a "MASt Welcome" meeting for Part III students who were not Cambridge undergraduates, and an Introductory Meeting for all Part III students.
 The Welcome meeting is usually held on the first Tuesday of full Michaelmas term, while the Introductory Meeting is held on the first Wednesday.
-The purpose of the Welcome meeting is to greet incoming students and acquaint them with Part III and the Centre for Mathematical Sciences, while the purpose of the Introductory Meeting is to provide important information to all students about the courses on offer as well as administrative arrangements.
+The purpose of the Welcome meeting is to greet incoming students and acquaint them with general aspects of Part III and the Centre for Mathematical Sciences, while the purpose of the Introductory Meeting is to provide important information to all students about the courses on offer as well as essential administrative arrangements.
 Both meetings are also an opportunity to meet other students and members of academic staff.

-In 2023-24, the Welcome Meeting for incoming MASt students will start at 9.00am or 10.30am, respectively, on Tuesday 3rd October, depending on the student's College affiliation.
-The Introductory Meeting for all Part III students (MASt and MMath) will start at 9.00am or 10.30am, respectively, on Wednesday 4th October.
-The Welcome and Introductory Meetings last for approximately one hour each.
+In 2024-25, the Welcome Meeting for incoming MASt students will be held on Tuesday 8th October, starting at 9.00am or 10.30am, depending on the student's College affiliation.
+The Introductory Meeting for all Part III students (MASt and MMath) will be held on Wednesday 9th October, starting at 9.00am or 10.30am, again depending on the student's College affiliation.
+Details of which session(s) students should attend, depending on their College, along with more information on the topics to be covered, are given in the Notes for New Part III Students.
+Both the Welcome Meeting and the Introductory Meeting are expected to last approximately one hour.

 All Part III students are expected to attend the Introductory Meeting.
-The timetable for both meetings is included in the Notes for New Part III Students.
 If for any reason you are unable to attend the Introductory Meeting, you must contact the Part III Secretary at partiii-secretary@maths.cam.ac.uk ahead of time, or as soon as possible, to ensure that you obtain all relevant information.